iivye/Briar/README.md

 - 🌀 **Rotating Items** – Like a mystical night market, your shop shifts inventory over time.
 - 💱 **Multi-Currency Support** – Uses Vault, PlayerPoints, and EcoBits.
 - 🍃 **Plant-Themed UI** – Designed with nature and fantasy aesthetics in mind.
-Rest assured, the UI can be customized to your own imagination.
+Rest assured, the UI can be customized to your imagination.
 - 🔧 **Fully Configurable** – YAML-based setup for full control over items, costs, and chances.
 - 📆 **Per-Player Shops** – Give every player a unique shop, or keep it shared across all.
 - 🛠️ **Developer Friendly** – API and custom adapter support (in progress).